 “Nothin’ against Troy,” Rita said in her nasal, right-at-you New York accent, “but if this Storm King is such a big deal, why not let Freddy lead?
-We know he’s good at it.”
+We know he’s

 I glanced over at Freddy.
 The campfire light flickering on his deep brown skin, black eyes, and shaggy black hair revealed, as usual, nothing in the way of response.
 True, I thought, he’s capable, but he’s practically mute.
 I’d much rather follow Troy.
 I had reason to believe that Troy cared whether I lived or died.